gpanda70/data-engineering-experiments/spark/README.md

 ### Cluster
 ![spark physical architecture.svg](spark%20physical%20architecture.svg)

-**Driver:** This is the leader node.
-It is the entrypoint to the rest of the spark system, and also assigns tasks to Executors
+**Driver:** The entrypoint to the cluster that assigns tasks to Executors

-**Cluster manager:** It allocates resources to the worker nodes.
+**Cluster manager:** It allocates resources(CPU, memory, storage) to the worker nodes.
 The types of managers are standalone, Mesos, Yarn, K8s

 **Worker Node:** Physical or Virtual machine in the cluster.
 It's primary role is to provide the environment and resource(CPU, memory, storage) for executors to run.

 **Executor:** JVM process launched for spark application.
 It's primary role is to execute tasks from the Driver.

-**Slots:** Fancy name for cores on the executor.
+**Slots:** Fancy name for executor cores.
 Typically 1 slot<--->1 task<--->1 partition.
 So If I have 4 executors with 4 slots, I can run 16 tasks in parallel

 #### Executor memory Breakdown